WiFi Signal Strength: Get the Best Out of Your Device.

 Finally, is the type of broadband that you have in your home actually suitable for you?
 Perhaps you are still on an old ADSL connection, or your local network speeds are generally low.
 While plans such as NBI (National Broadband Ireland) are being rolled out to reach areas that have traditionally struggled with the internet, you might not have the luxury of waiting until the rollout hits your area.

-For this reason, it is important to contact your service provider to enquire about checking your network or upgrading your package.
-Alternately, by comparing broadband providers you may find that a different supplier can provide a better service than the one you are receiving, or that changing your broadband type may be more suitable.
-A few examples of alternates to fixed-line broadband are:
+For this reason, it is important to contact your service provider to inquire about checking your network or upgrading your package.
+Alternatively, by comparing broadband providers you may find that a different supplier can provide a better service than the one you are receiving, or that changing your broadband type may be more suitable.
+A few examples of alternatives to fixed-line broadband are:

-- Mobile Broadband - A router-like device picks up 3G, 4G and 5G signals (like how a mobile phone does), and retransmits these as WiFi signals, allowing several devices to connect.
+A router-like device picks up 3G, 4G and 5G signals (like how a mobile phone does), and retransmits these as WiFi signals, allowing several devices to connect. - Dongles

-- Dongles - Similarly to mobile broadband, WiFi dongles pick up wireless network signals and transform these into an internet connection.
+Similarly to mobile broadband, WiFi dongles pick up wireless network signals and transform these into an internet connection.
 Typically, however, dongles mostly only plug into a single device such as a laptop, rather than allowing multiple devices to access it.
-Higher-end models do have a limited WiFi capacity.
+Higher-end models do have a limited WiFi capacity. - Satellite Broadband